This article will take 7 minutes to read.

 No betting the company, no gambling the product, no guessing the market.

 Starting without psychological safety can be ruinous for your efforts to change.
 I’ve previously experienced executives lock up and be unable to make decisions.
-I’ve seen relationships between colleagues ruined because what is obvious to one incites a fear-based response in another.
+I’ve seen relationships between colleagues ruined because what is evident to one incites a fear-based response in another.
 I’ve seen trusted advisors turn in to detractors that actively try to undermine the effort to change - because they don’t feel safe!
-For a staff member totally reliant on the company for their living, the prospect of deep upheaval starts ringing alarm bells, and they aren’t bells that can be un-rung easily.
+For a staff member reliant on the company for their living, the prospect of profound upheaval starts ringing alarm bells, and they aren’t bells that can be un-rung easily.

 When you come to make the change, be that making digital your default proposition (what does that even mean?) or just applying a digital lens to the way you currently work, you enable staff to participate fully.
 You empower them to work without worrying about the blowback of a mistake made while learning.